dmr059/FallingShapes/README.md

 # Falling Shapes

-This is an interactive game built with SFML in C++.
-In this game, various colored shapes fall from the top of the window, and the player earns points by clicking on them before they reach the bottom.
+An interactive game built with SFML in C++.
+Various colored shapes fall from the top of the window, and the player earns points by clicking on them before they reach the bottom.

 # Game Concept